Note: This is the Rankings F.A.Q. for 2018. For information about 2017 and before, see the previous F.A.Q.

 |Tournament level||1st||2nd||3rd||4th||Round of 8||Round of 16||Round of 32||Qualification|

 If the entire system looks familiar, it's because it is based on the ATP Rankings.

 If the entire system looks complicated, it's because the Association of Tennis Professionals (the ATP) has had four decades to work out all the problems.
 Each new complication to the basic concept is to avoid an unfairness to those taking part in the tournaments and to make the whole scene more interesting and exciting.

-Of course, due to the different nature of the sports, the Fight Night Beta rankings will differ in key ways, and will do so more in the future as the sport develops, but by learning from the history of another sport that features knockout tournaments of matches between individuals I hope to avoid the same pitfalls.
+Of course, due to the different nature of the sports, the Fight Night rankings differ in key ways, and may do so more in the future as the sport develops, but by learning from the history of another sport that features knockout tournaments of matches between individuals I hope to avoid the same pitfalls.

 © Copyright 2020, Luke Burrage.
 All rights reserved.